 Driving While License Revoked: The Vicious Circle

-When a Michigan driver has his license revoked—typically after a repeat drunk driving conviction—he has no privileges whatsoever.
-And, he must apply to have the license reinstated through the Michigan Secretary of State, which is often a confusing, time-consuming and expensive endeavor.
-So, what do many Michigan revoked drivers continue to do?
+When you have your license revoked—typically after a repeat drunk driving conviction—you have no privileges whatsoever.
+You must apply to have your license reinstated through the Michigan Secretary of State, which is often a confusing, time-consuming and an expensive endeavor.
+What do many Michigan revoked drivers continue to do?
 They continue to drive while their license is revoked!

-As such, drivers who have been revoked for a minimum of one year who get caught driving suddenly must wait two years before seeking restoration.
-Those who have been revoked for a minimum of five years (usually following an OWI 3rd Offense) who get caught driving must wait ten years before seeking restoration.
-And, “the vicious circle” continues, adding a “like” period each time.
-As a result, we have met clients who are not eligible for restoration for 20-30 years!
+For example, drivers who have had their license revoked for a minimum of one year who get caught driving suddenly must wait two years before seeking restoration.
+If you have had your license revoked for a minimum of five years (usually following an OWI 3rd Offense) and get caught driving must wait ten years before seeking restoration.
+“The vicious circle” continues!
+As a result, we have met clients who aren’t eligible for restoration for 20-30 years!

 Attorney Daniel T. Geherin, owner of MiLicenseLawyer.com and author of The Michigan Drunk Driving and Driver’s License Restoration Handbook, has dedicated his career to helping put drivers back on the road following a license suspension or revocation.
-He is recognized as a license appeals specialist in Ann Arbor and throughout Michigan.
-He has won license appeals hearings throughout the State, and boasts a 98% success rate in winning license appeals.
-In the last 10 years alone, he has helped put hundreds of clients back on the road lawfully and legally.
-And, to prove that these results are legitimate, he even posts the case numbers of successful appeals on his website (MiLicenseLawyer.com) so that potential clients can see his extensive success.
+He’s recognized as a license appeals specialist in Ann Arbor and throughout Michigan.
+He’s won license appeals hearings throughout the State, and boasts a 98% success rate in winning license appeals.
+In the last 10 years alone, he’s helped put hundreds of clients back on the road lawfully and legally.
+To prove that these results are legitimate, he posts the case numbers of successful appeals here so that potential clients can see his extensive success.

-Each day, Dan takes calls from clients who are charged with Driving While License Revoked, and are facing “The Vicious Circle.”
+Each day, Dan takes calls from clients who have been charged with Driving While License Revoked, and are facing “The Vicious Circle.”
 They ask these questions:

 “What are the courtroom consequences for Driving While License Revoked?”